Ferroelectrically switchable magnetic multistates in MnBi$_2$Te$_4$(Bi$_2$Te$_3$)$_n$ and MnSb$_2$Te$_4$(Sb$_2$Te$_3$)$_n$ (n = 0, 1) thin films: RESULTS AND DISCUSSIONS

-The ferroelectrically tunable magnetic multistates give rise to a variety of distinct topological properties the MAT thin films.
-We perform calculations of the Chern number ($C$) for the MnBi$_2$Te$_4$ multilayers with the magnetic states show in Figs.~\ref{fig2} and ~\ref{fig3}.
-For the bilayer systems, the topological properties of MnBi$_2$Te$_4$ remain unchanged upon interfacing, i.e., $C = 1$ for the FM state and $C = 0$ for the AFM state, which is also supported by the results of edge states (Figs.~S11 and S12).
+The ferroelectrically tunable magnetic multistates give rise to a variety of distinct topological properties for the MAT thin films.
+In MAT systems, each helical surface state contribute half-quantized Hall conductance.
+So, the Chern number ($C$) will be 0 when magnetizations of the two surfaces of the thin film are antiparallel, and will be 1/-1 when the surface magnetizations are parallel with up/down spin-polarizations.
+Therefore, according to our results shown in Fig.~\ref{fig3}, there are two different Chern numbers for In$_2$Se$_3$/MnBi$_2$Te$_4$-3L/In$_2$Se$_3$ and In$_2$Se$_3$/MnBi$_2$Te$_4$-4L/In$_2$Se$_3$, and three Chern numbers for In$_2$SSe$_2$/MnBi$_2$Te$_4$-4L/In$_2$Se$_3$, respectively.
+We perform calculations of the Chern number for the MnBi$_2$Te$_4$ multilayers with the magnetic states shown in Figs.~\ref{fig2} and ~\ref{fig3}.
+For the bilayer systems, the topological properties of MnBi$_2$Te$_4$ remain unchanged upon interfacing, i.e., $C = 1$ for the FM state and $C = 0$ for the AFM state, which is also supported by the results of edge states (Figs.~S13 and S14).
 For MnBi$_2$Te$_4$-3L, we have $C$ = 0, -1, and 0 for $T_1$, $T_2$, and $T_3$, respectively.
 Whereas for MnBi$_2$Te$_4$-4L, there are three Chern numbers for the quadruple states, i.e., 1, 0, and -1.
 Table~\ref{table2} summarizes the Chern numbers for the studied MnBi$_2$Te$_4$ thin films.
 We expect that such a ferroelectrically tunable multiplet for the Chern number may be seen in other MAT multilayers.

 In conclusion, we have proposed to ferroelectrically tune the magnetism of MAT thin films using model and first-principles calculations.
 The scheme is based on the fact that the IMCs are strongly dependent on the occupation of $d$-orbitals of the Mn$^{2+}$ ions.
 The variation in the occupation can be controlled by interfacing the films with a FE layer with appropriate band alignments.
 We have demonstrated the concept in MAT/In$_2$Se$_3$ heterostructures by performing first-principles calculations.
 We find that the interfacing effect mainly has an impact on the interfacial MAT layer.
 Specifically, there is spin-flipping in the interfacial layer when polarizations of the In$_2$Se$_3$ are reversed, which results in ferroelectrically switchable IMCs and an AFM-to-FM transition.
 On the other hand, the interfacing effect leads to asymmetric energy barrier heights, which means that different electric fields are needed to switch the polarizations for the two states.
 We further show that this physics can be used to build magnetic multistates in their sandwich structures.
 Our calculations suggest that triple and quadruple magnetic states with tunable Chern number can be obtained for MnBi$_2$Te$_4$ thin films by sandwiching them in between appropriate FE layers.
 Our results will not only attract experimental interest in FE control of the magnetism and topological properties of MAT thin films, but also inspire designing novel magnetism in other 2D materials.